waku-org/specs/standards/core/rln-contract.md

 We do not allow extending an _active_ membership.
 The rationale here is that if the _Owner_ changes some contract parameters (e.g., for security purposes), users with extended memberships will not be affected by the changes for a long time.

+Membership states are updated lazily in the contract.
+Before handling any membership-specific function, the contract MUST check if the membership's state is outdated and update it as necessary.

 ### User actions